-In addition to the ways described in the course material, the number of balanced parenthesis sequences of length can be counted efficiently using the following formula:
+In addition to the ways described in the course material, the number of balanced parenthesis sequences of length n can be counted efficiently using the following formula:

 In a file formula.py